 Study of concepts related to the provision of nursing care for childbearing families.
 Topics may include selected complications.
 Topics include knowledge, judgement, skills, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.
 Progression: student must pass RNSG 1251 and RNSG 1162 concurrently to progress to next nursing level.
-Lecture Hrs = 2, Lab Hrs = 0, NLN Testing Fee

-Prerequisite: Admission to RN or RNT Program, RNSG 1343, RNSG 1362, RNSG 2161, RNSG 2201, BIOL 2421, RN Only: ENGL 1302; Humanities, Computer Literacy, and Oral Communication electives
+Lecture Hrs = 2, Lab Hrs = 0, Testing Fee Prerequisite: Admission to RN or RNT Program, RNSG 1343, RNSG 1362, RNSG 2161, RNSG 2201, BIOL 2421, RN only: ENGL 1302, Humanities, Computer Literacy, and Oral Communication electives

-Pharmacology
+RNSG 1301 Pharmacology

 Introduction to the science of pharmacology with emphasis on the actions, interactions, adverse effects, and nursing implications of each drug classification.
 Topics include the roles and responsibilities of the nurse in safe administration of medications within a legal/ethical framework.
+This course lends itself to either a blocked or integrated approach.
 In addition, the course focuses on the basic concepts and terminology used in the study of pharmacology.
 Pharmacokinetics for major drug classifications is emphasized as well as drug administration routes.
-Note that the RN Math Requirement that is a prerequisite for this course can be satisfied by (a) passing the math portion of one of the TSI approved tests, (b)successfully completing MATH 320, (c) earning a grade of C or better in MATH 110, or (d) earning a grade of C or better in any college-level math course attempted in the past five years.
+Note that the RN Math Requirement that is a prerequisite for this course can be satisfied by (a) passing the math portion of one of the TSI approved tests: (b) successfully completing MATH 320, (c) earning a grade of C or better in MATH 110, or (d) earning a grade of C or better in any college-level math course attempted.
+Lecture Hrs = 3, Lab Hrs = 0.

-Prerequisite: RN Math Requirement, READ 302 or
+Prerequisite: RN Math Requirement, READ 302 or equivalent.